Questions About Probate?

 No, only specific property will be subject to the probate process.
 Certain property, such as homes owned together with a spouse, could be transferred to the surviving spouse without having to go through probate.
 Speak to an experienced probate lawyer to learn more about creating an estate plan that limits the amount of your estate that will need to be probated.

 How Much Does It Cost To Probate An Estate?

 The best answer to this question is “it depends.”
 A simple estate without any complications can run anywhere from 5 to 10 percent of the value of the estate in court costs and fees.
 If any issues arise, those costs can increase dramatically.

 There is a way to limit the financial exposure that you may face under probate.
 In my 25 years of handling probate matters for my clients, I have helped many clients efficiently go through the probate process.
 I will help you create the estate plan that allows you to protect your assets and reduce the possible contests that may arise after you pass away.

 How Long Does It Typically Take To Probate An Estate In California?

 This is another tough question to answer without knowing the specifics of your situation.
+The quickest probate would be about a year, but the average is about 18 months.
 If the process is straightforward with no challenges, the estate can be probated relatively quickly.
 However, if there are any challenges to the will, it can lead to lengthy delays.
 Having an experienced attorney on your side can ensure that you are doing everything you can to make the process as efficient as possible.

 Want To Know More About Your Probate Concerns?